 - institutions, public law and public policy

 Programme Structure and Content

-The LLM (Master of Laws) at DCU is delivered as a one-year, full-time programme.
+The LLM (Master of Laws) at DCU is delivered as a one-year, full-time programme and also as a two year part-time programme.
 You’ll be on-site for timetabled classes for two or three days a week in each semester (depending on the individual student’s module choice): 12 weeks before and 12 weeks after Christmas.
 Most students are on campus throughout the week: working on assignments, contributing in School research seminars, etc. To complete the program, you’re required to write a research dissertation, to be drafted in the summer period.
 In preparation for the dissertation, you’ll have regular supervision meetings as well as occasional collective dissertation initiatives (some students work off site for much of the summer period and are free to do so).